 The casparian strip of the endodermis, once deposited:

-- allows the plant to regulate what minerals do and do not enter the xylem tissue, the conduit to the top of the plant
+- allows the plant to regulate, by virtue of the selective permeability of cell membranes, what minerals do and do not enter the xylem tissue, the conduit to the top of the plant

-- allows the plant to, under certain conditions, concentrate solute concentrations in the root xylem because the apoplast solution inside the endodermis and connected to the xylem tissue is separated by a two membranes (one providing entry into the symplast, one providing exit from the symplast) from the apoplast solution outside the endodermis that is continuous with the soil
+- allows the plant to, under certain conditions, concentrate solutes in the root xylem because the apoplast solution inside the endodermis (and connected to the xylem tissue) is separated by a two membranes (one providing entry into the symplast, one providing exit from the symplast) from the apoplast solution outside the endodermis.
+Note that the apoplast outside the endodermis is continuous with the soil.

 - decreases the ease with which water can move from the soil to the root xylem.